yennster/crestlex/schedule/1/future.md

 ### Welcome Message
 ### Zoom Etiquette
 ### Introduction Breakouts
++ What is your name?
++ Where are you located?
++ Are you a Student or Teacher (and what year)?
++ What do you hope to learn?

 <iframe title="Tools" src="{{'/schedule/1/future/welcome.pdf' | relative_url }}" width="100%" height="800px" marginwidth="0" marginheight="0" frameborder="1" scrolling="auto"></iframe>

 ## The Future of AI (9:40-10:45am)